 Both will bring enormous benefits.
 Fusion offers the prospect of limitless carbon-free energy (however distant it may be), while a new era of space exploration will speed up technological progress with downstream benefits for decades to come, as happened in the 1950s and 1960s.

 But these breakthroughs also have significant cultural import.
 If you read books like Ross Douthat’s The Decadent Society, you may have the impression that our age is one of stagnation and doubt rather than innovation and self-confidence.
-There is some truth there.
-Nevertheless, the Artemis Program and nuclear fusion are proof that, with the right attitude and a dose of patience, exhilarating progress is still possible.
+The Artemis Program and nuclear fusion are proof that, with the right attitude and a dose of patience, exhilarating progress is still possible.

 Yes, but: Big tech is in crisis.